Ornella-Gigante/Argentina_XML_Showcase/README.md

-# 🌍 Argentina: A Digital Tribute to My Country
+# 🌍 Argentina XML Showcase: A Digital Tribute to My Country

-Welcome to **Argentina**!
+Welcome to **Argentina XML Showcase**!
 This project is a small work I created using XSL, XML, HTML, and RSS to showcase some characteristics of my beloved country, Argentina, through a website.
 Here's what you need to know:

 ## 🚀 Project Overview